pkstaz/openshift-ai-3-workshop/03-expose-model-using-maas.md

 ## Step 4: Configure Gateway AuthPolicy

+**⚠️ IMPORTANT:** After deploying MaaS in Step 3, the `gateway-auth-policy` may have been modified by the MaaS deployment.
+We need to ensure it only applies to the LLM-D Gateway (`openshift-ai-inference`) and not to the MaaS Gateway (`maas-default-gateway`).

 The `gateway-auth-policy` from Workshop 02 is applied to the Gateway used for LLM-D models.
-We need to ensure it doesn't interfere with MaaS routes.
 Update the `gateway-auth-policy` to only apply to the LLM-D Gateway:

 ```bash
 oc patch authpolicy gateway-auth-policy -n openshift-ingress --type=json -p='